Schalkez/portfolio/src/content/blog/en/dev-ai-orchestrator.md

 ---

-## 💪 Skills that still matter most
+## 💪 The skills that still matter most

 AI accelerates you, but it can’t replace:

 1. 🧩 System thinking — understanding how everything connects
 2. 🐞 Debugging — knowing how to find and fix issues
 3. 🔐 Security mindset — spotting potential vulnerabilities
 4. 👀 Code review — telling good code from bad
 5. 🧪 Writing tests — ensuring stability and safety

 These are human strengths — not AI’s.

 ---

-## 🎁 A starter workflow you can use today
+## 🎁 A sample workflow you can apply today

 ```text
 1. Receive a requirement → Ask AI: “What should I clarify before starting?”